joydeep100/PyBehavePhotonTitan/README.md

 This is purely a Selenium Framework, attempted to keep it as simple as possible and also by making use of some of best know practices of Test Automation.

+Environment
+- Linux / Mac

 Libraries Used.
 - Selenium
 - Behave (BDD)

-- Python version used 3.8
+- Python version 3.8

 ## Behave techniques used